PritKalariya/Game-Deck/README.md

 2. [Yashraj Metkar](https://github.com/metkar25)

-### We hope you liked this project.
-Feel free to reach out to us via email on <kalariyaprit2000@gmail.com> to share your feedbacks and suggestions 💙
+We hope you liked this project 😊<br>
+Feel free to reach out to us via email on <kalariyaprit2000@gmail.com> to share your feedbacks & suggestions 💙